Early Childhood Comprehensive Systems Health Integration Prenatal-to-Three Project

 What Change Matrix does

 Change Matrix (CM) provides technical assistance, subject matter expertise, thought partnership, and leadership for the Early Childhood Systems Technical Assistance and Coordination Center (ECS-TACC).
 Funded to support the 20 ECCS HIP-3 awardees, ECS-TACC helps implement activities aligned with the program’s core goals and grounded in current academic research and best practices.
-The center is led by Altarum in partnership with James Bell Associates, the Georgetown University Center for Child and Human Development, the Morehouse School of Medicine, and Change Matrix.
+The center is led by Altarum in partnership with James Bell Associates, the Georgetown University Center for Child and Human Development, the Morehouse School of Medicine Center for Maternal Health Equity, and Change Matrix.
 ECS-TACC’s leadership team—comprising experts from MCHB and the partner organizations—guides and informs the center’s work.
-CM contributes expertise in areas such as family and community engagement, strategic planning, health systems change, systems leadership, cross-sector collaboration, and sustainability.
+CM contributes expertise in areas such as family and community engagement, strategic planning, health equity, systems change, systems leadership, cross-sector collaboration, and sustainability.

 Why we love this work

-Supporting early childhood, holistic consideration, and systems building is fundamental to our mission of strengthening systems and communities that improve lives.
+Supporting early childhood, equity, and systems building is fundamental to our mission of strengthening systems and communities that improve lives.
 Early childhood is a critical period that shapes lifelong outcomes, and investing in it creates a ripple effect across health, education, and economic well-being.
-Holistic consideration ensures that all children and families—regardless of circumstance—have access to the resources and opportunities they need to thrive.
-Systems change and systems building enables sustainable, community-centered solutions.
-By focusing on these areas, we help build resilient, embracing communities where all children and families can reach their full potential.
+Equity ensures that all children and families—regardless of race, background, or circumstance—have access to the resources and opportunities they need to thrive.
+Systems change and systems building enables sustainable, community-driven solutions by transforming the structures and policies that perpetuate disparities.
+By focusing on these interconnected areas, we help build resilient, inclusive communities where all children and families can reach their full potential.